 Buddhism, Psychology & Mental Health Minor Program

-Consult Program Administrator: email@example.com or 416-978-5404.
+Consult the Program Administrator for more information, at email@example.com or 416-978-5404.

-No specific first-year courses required.
+First Year: No specific first-year courses are required.

 2. 2.0 full course equivalents from the Core Group